toddmoy/node-based-zap-examples/README.md

 - Will existing Zaps need to be modded to use the new syntax?
 - Is the Editor responsible for ensuring the uniqueness of `step_id`s?
+- Are step `id`s optional in 0.2?
+If so, how would curlies work when that K/V is omitted?

 ## `paused`